haoxins/haoxins.github.io/archived/2021-programming-rust-2nd-2.md

 ### When Is Asynchronous Code Helpful?

+* Asynchronous code is trickier to write than *multithreaded* code.
+You have to use the right `I/O` and synchronization primitives, break up long-running computations by hand or spin them off on other threads, and manage other details like pinning that don't arise in threaded code.
+So what specific advantages does asynchronous code offer?

+* Two claims you'll often hear don't stand up to careful inspection:
+* **"Async code is great for I/O"**: This is
+  **not quite correct**.
+If your application is spending its time waiting for `I/O`, making it async will not make that `I/O` run faster.
+  There is nothing about the asynchronous `I/O` interfaces generally used today that makes them more efficient than their synchronous counterparts.
+The operating system has the same work to do either way.
+  - In fact, an asynchronous `I/O` operation that isn't ready must be tried again later, so it takes two system calls to complete instead of one.
+* **"Async code is easier to write than multithreaded code"**:
+  In languages like `JavaScript` and `Python`, this may well be true.
+In those languages, programmers use `async/await` as well-behaved form of concurrency:
+  - there's a single thread of execution, and interruptions only occur at *await expressions*, so there's often no need for a `mutex` to keep data consistent:
+  - just dont await while you're in the midst of using it!
+    It's much easier to understand your code when task switches occur only with your explicit permission.
+* But this argument doesn't carry over to Rust, where threads aren't nearly as troublesome.
+Once your program compiles, it is free of data races.
+  - Nondeterministic behavior is confined to synchronization features like
+    `mutexes`, `channels`,`atomics`, and so on,
+    which were designed to cope with it.
+  - So asynchronous code has no unique advantage at helping you see when other threads might impact you;
+    that's clear in all safe Rust code.
+  - And of course, Rust's asynchronous support really shines when used in combination with threads.
+    It would be a pity to give that up.

+### So, what are the real advantages of asynchronous code?

 * In practice, every account of implementing high-volume servers that we could find emphasized the importance of measurement, tuning, and a relentless campaign to